 What are the grammar rules of modal verbs?

-This is the third of four lessons about Modal Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Modal Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore four common grammar issues with modal verbs